-This is the last step in our step-by-step Stock Recovery process to help you find it, protect it, and prevent double taxation.
+This is the last step in our step-by-step Stock Recovery process to find it, protect it, and help you avoid double taxation.
 If you haven't gone through the previous steps, start here: Employee Stock

 Member advice on stock issues for US tax return

 Amended return.
 You can file Form 1040X "...within 3 years (including extensions) after the date you filed your original return or within 2 years after the date you paid the tax, whichever is later."
 IRS link [When you launch TurboTax, it asks if you want to file an amended return.]

 You could pay taxes twice on the same income.
 At the time you acquired employee stock, you paid income tax on the company contribution.
 If you sell stock, the broker will use the cost basis in their records (which should not be "unknown" -- i.e. $0) to report your apparent profit to the IRS.
 Go to Employee Stock